-With over 400 known species of sharks worldwide, one of the more interesting is the wobbegong shark.
+With over 400 known species of sharks worldwide, one of the more interesting is the spotted wobbegong shark.
 These sedentary, lazy sharks are known for their shaggy appendages, their quick reflexes when snagging a prey item, and their cool coloration.
-They are used for their tasty meat and for their skins as clothing and accessories.
+They are hunted for their tasty meat and for their skins as clothing and accessories.
 Even though these sharks have few predators, sans when they are very young pups, they are predated by humans.
-They are not a species in danger of going extinct though….. yet.
+These sharks are not a species in danger of going extinct though….. yet.

 First the Stats…

 Now on to the Facts!

 1.)
 There are 12 known species of wobbegongs.

 2.)
 Wobbegong sharks are nocturnal (active at night).

 3.)
 The name wobbegong comes from the Aborigine name meaning “shaggy beard”.
 They are also called carpet sharks.